Imagine a workplace where the pay range is already known, eliminating awkward negotiations and guesswork.

 Make sure supervisors are comfortable discussing pay openly and ready to address any questions from staff.
 Provide them with the resources they need to manage these conversations confidently.

-Regular follow-up training and support sessions can keep managers informed about best practices and changes in laws or policies, helping them maintain an open and fair workplace.
+Regular follow-up training and coaching sessions can keep managers informed about best practices and changes in laws or policies, helping them maintain an open and fair workplace.

 Employees may also resist salary disclosures due to privacy or fairness concerns.
 Inform them about the benefits and clearly explain how pay is determined and adjusted to build confidence and acceptance.